 Making matters a bit confusing, there are trademarks filed around the names “Sea Island” and “Supima”.
 Keep an eye out for “Certified Sea Island Cotton” vs. “Sea Island Quality”, as only the former will be authentic and it’s something we often see on the market.

-Sea Island Cotton dress shirts or browse our selection of Sea Island Cotton fabrics here.
+Learn more about Sea Island Cotton dress shirts or browse our selection of Sea Island Cotton fabrics here.

 If everything else is the same (weave, ply, mill, and type of cotton), higher thread count means a smoother, silkier, more expensive fabric.
 Thread count is often referred to with a number like 50s, 80s, 100s, 120s, 140s, 170s, etc up to 330s.
 These numbers refer to the yarn size, but keep in mind that typically a thread count above 100 will imply a 2-ply fabric.